Leet-Us-Code/DSA-A-Z-Practice/README.md

 - Start contests on Leetcode from Dec + contests on CF once confident (to an extent atleast) in CP

 ### The Dev Plan
+- Study
+   - Java Basics
+   - OOPS and Exception handling
+   - JDBC
-- Study Java, Spring, Servlets etc
+   - Servlets
+   - Springboot
 - Study Kubernetes, Docker, AWS
 - Revise JS, React and familiarize both frontend and backend dev
 - Pair programming of Youtube Projects first and then improvise on it